ICGV Óðinn: The Cod Wars

 On 30 April 1976, during the cod wars, she was rammed in the stern by the British sidewinder trawler Arctic Corsair, after Óðinn had made three attempts to cut the trawl warps.
 In 2017, with both vessels museum ships, their bells were exchanged as a gesture of cooperation.

 Museum ship

 The ship was donated to the Hollvinasamtök Óðins in 2008 and it was put on display at the Reykjavík Maritime Museum.
 In 2014, work on restoring the ship to operational status began and in 2020, the ship sailed from Reykjavík harbour for the first time in more than a decade during an engine test.
 In May 2022, Óðinn received an official certificate of seaworthiness from the Icelandic Transport Authority.
 On 11 June 2022, Óðinn sailed with Guðni Th.
 Jóhannesson, the President of Iceland, and Suzuki Ryotaro, the Japanese ambassador to Iceland, from Reykjavík to Grindavík for the official celebration of the Icelandic Fishermen's day.

+In film

+ICGV Óðinn, along with ICGV Týr, was used as scenery in the film Flags of Our Fathers, when it was filmed in Iceland the summer of 2005.
+Its crew rescued one of the landing boats used in the film, as it was about to be thrown into a cliff.